danyeaw/presentations/proposals/2024-state-of-python-in-gnome.md

 ## Author(s) Bio

-Maintainer of Gaphor, which is a GNOME Circle modeling app, PyGObject, and Gvsbuild.
-Leads Functional Safety at Ford Motor Company to help ensure the software and electronics in modern vehicles are safe.
-Organizer of Michigan Python.
+Dan Yeaw is a Senior Technical Manager for Functional Safety at Ford Motor Company, where he leads a team to ensure software and electronics in modern vehicles are safe.
+He is a GNOME Foundation member, and is a maintainer of Gaphor, a GNOME Circle modeling app, PyGObject, and Gvsbuild.
+He currently lives in Dearborn, Michigan, where he organizes the Michigan Python meetup, and enjoys spending time with his family and riding bicycles.
-Would rather be riding bicycles.

 ## Pronouns (not mandatory)